lagogl/CopiaFlupsyDeltaFuturo/replit.md

-✓ Resolved problem where cursor would jump back when entering 5th digit in weight fields ✓ Removed automatic thousands separator formatting during input to prevent cursor issues ✓ Changed weight field validation to accept only integers without decimal points
+✓ Resolved problem where cursor would jump back when entering 5th digit in weight fields ✓ Removed automatic thousands separator formatting during input to prevent cursor issues ✓ Changed weight field validation to accept only integers without decimal points ✓ **August 6, 2025**: Removed QuickWizard Multi-Step interface ✓ User feedback indicated the feature was not satisfactory and requested its removal ✓ Cleaned up menu item, route, and component files for "Inserimento Rapido" ✓ Maintained existing "Operazioni Rapide" as the preferred rapid entry method

 ## Changelog